-Q: How do I qualify for the World Championships?
+Q: How do I qualify for the World Championships in 2022?

 A: By earning NBHA points at sanctioned shows throughout the competition year.
 The exact number of World Championship qualifiers will be determined by the outcome of competition in each competition district.
 The top ten of each district D, will earn an invitation to the NBHA World Championships.
 Members may also qualify for the NBHA World Championship Show by winning an NBHA Wild Card Certificate at an NBHA event, or purchasing and transferring a Wild Card Certificate from another member.
 If you purchase a NBHA Wild Card, you have to be a NBHA member for over 12 months and you must fill in the Wild Card Certificate transfer form.
 International competitors who wish to enter a NBHA World Championship must be a member of an affiliated international NBHA club and be in good standing with that club.